 - Handover Notes for departing employees >

-- Understand why the employee is leaving
+- Understanding why the employee is leaving.

-- Identify what your Division is doing well
+- Identifying what your Division does well.

-- Capture useful knowledge, contacts, tips, etc. from the exiting employee
+- Capturing useful knowledge, contacts, tips, etc.

 - Contingency Planning Inventory >